Curriculum

 Course Description:

 This course introduces students to 21st Century technology applications needed to be successful in society.
-Students will learn various Google applications and Microsoft applications as needed in a technology advancing society.
-The course is designed for students to use proper
+Students will learn various Google applications as needed in a technology advancing society.
+The course is designed for students to use proper keyboarding techniques while gaining knowledge in word processing, spreadsheets, and presentation applications with a focus on appropriate internet while incorporating strong communication and language skills needed in all careers.

 ENGLISH LANGUAGE ARTS

-Language Arts 8 R 8
+Language Arts 8

 Course Description: